Using PnP PowerShell in Azure Automation Runbooks

 in there.
 Right click on it and choose the option Compress to ZIP file.

-Select Browse for file, Runtime version 7.2 (preview) and click on the folder icon next to Powershell module file and select the zipped up PnP.PowerShell.zip file generated in the previous step.
+Select Browse for file, Runtime version 7.2 (recommended) and click on the folder icon next to Powershell module file and select the zipped up PnP.PowerShell.zip file generated in the previous step.

 Click on Import to start the download and importing process.